pretix/pretix/doc/api/resources/orders.rst

    The ``PATCH`` method has been added for individual positions.

+.. versionchanged:: 4.8

+   The ``PATCH`` method now supports changing items, variations, subevents, seats, prices, and tax rules.
+   The ``POST`` endpoint to add individual positions has been added.

 .. http:patch:: /api/v1/organizers/(organizer)/events/(event)/orderpositions/(id)/

    Updates specific fields on an order position.
 Currently, only the following fields are supported: